intel/pepc/docs/guide-tpmi.md

               RSVD: 0
               THROTTLE_COUNTER: 162303
 ```

-**Filtering with --no-bitfields**
+#### Simplified Register Output

-When you only need register values without decoding bit fields, use the `--no-bitfields` option to
+When you only need register values without decoding bit fields, use the '--no-bitfields' option to
 simplify the output:

 ```bash